- ABOUT US

 - A copy of last year’s federal and state returns if available

-- Bank routing numbers and account numbers for Direct Deposit
+- Bank routing numbers and account numbers for Direct Deposit (such as voided check)

 - Total paid for daycare provider and the daycare provider's tax identifying number (the provider's Social Security Number or the provider's business Employer Identification Number)